 Holland Park

-Holland Park also has the beautiful Kyoto Garden.
-This is the Japanese garden donated by the Chamber of Commerce of Kyoto in 1991.
+Holland Park, the royal borough’s largest park, contains the beautiful Japanese Kyoto Garden.
+The Kyoto garden was donated by the Chamber of Commerce of Kyoto in 1991.
+Holland Park is the base for the royal borough’s Ecology Service.

 Accessibility